safe-network-explained/safe-network-explained.github.io/_posts/2016-05-05-safe-for-bitcoiners.markdown

 Are there similar situations that will arise in safe which may undermine the original goals?

 There may be.
 Since there are only 4.3B coins available, it could become very difficult to claim a coin as an individual.
 This may lead to pooled farming, but it's hard to know for sure.

+The likelihood of this happening is greatly reduced with the introduction of [RFC-0057 Safecoin revised](https://github.com/maidsafe/rfcs/blob/master/text/0057-safecoin-revised/0057-safecoin-revised.md) which has a high degree of coin divisibility.
+This should allow rewards to be made regularly (rather than sporadicaly) and the need for smoothing by pools is greatly reduced.

 I think speculation about the pitfalls of the SAFE Network is important, but am unable to provide much insight on this myself.
 If you have ideas about it, please add a comment on the discussion at forum by clicking the link at the very bottom of all this.
 It's certainly an interesting topic, but one that's hard to provide concrete knowledge about.